STAR2Cs

 Common challenge

-With climate change, flooding will likely become more frequent and severe with damages in Europe reaching €23.5bn by 2050.
-Given floods are already costly to 2 Seas area, there is clear need to take proactive action to reduce the impacts of future flooding on our ecosystems, communities and economies.
+With climate change, flooding is likely to become more frequent and severe, with damages in Europe reaching €23.5bn by 2050.
+Given that floods are already very costly to the 2 Seas area, STAR2Cs identified a clear need to take proactive action to reduce the impact of future flooding on ecosystems, communities, and economies.
 Member States have developed national adaptation strategies identifying such action.
-However, local authorities and regional agencies tasked with implement them are finding it challenging to deliver tangible adaptation measures.
-This difficulty is driven by a systemic failure to engage local stakeholders responsible for planning and decision making with adaptation due to several barriers including lack of: understanding of long-term costs/benefits, relevant tools and capabilities to support decision making and funding for perceived ‘future’ investments.
-Thus, there is little appetite or ability to deliver local adaptation, creating an ‘implementation gap’ between strategy and real change.
+However, local authorities and regional agencies tasked with implementing them were finding it challenging to deliver tangible adaptation measures.
+This difficulty was driven by a systemic failure to engage local stakeholders responsible for planning and decision making with adaptation due to several barriers, including; lack of understanding of long-term costs/benefits, relevant tools and capabilities to support decision making and funding for perceived ‘future’ investments.
+Thus, there was little appetite or ability to deliver local adaptation, creating an ‘implementation gap’ between strategy and real change.

 Overall objective